How to automate and grow your business: Beezr Guide

 Stage 2: Take inventory of your data

-An example for that is, some information could be in spreadsheets, CRM, and accounting software.
+An example of that is some information that could be in spreadsheets, CRM, and accounting software.

-This exercise is important because you could discover data mismatch.
-That happens when there is duplication of records (the same sales order is created in the CRM and another one for the same order on the accounting system) and that makes you question, which is the source of truth?
+This exercise is crucial because you can discover data mismatches.
+That happens when there is duplication of records (the same sales order is created in the CRM and another one for the same order on the accounting system), making you question which is the source of truth.

-Another important discovery is data leaks, which means that some information of your business only exists on the local computer of an employee (with good intent).
+Another important discovery is data leaks, which means that some information about your business only exists on the local computer of an employee (with good intent).

 Here is an example of how that inventory tracker could look like:

 Stage 3: Information Channel Analysis – How is your data captured